Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitationally lensing gravitational waves

-where $\mR_0$ is the comoving merger rate density of binary compact object mergers in the local universe (Section~\ref{sec:gw:local}), $g(z)$ and $f(m)$ are functions that describe the distribution of sources as a functions of redshift and compact object mass respectively (Sections~\ref{sec:gw:evolution}~\&~\ref{sec:gw:massfn}).
-Note that $g(z)$ is normalized to ensure that $g(z=0)=1$ and $f(m)$ is normalized to ensure that its definite integral over the mass range considered is unity.
-The parameter $\varrho$ is chosen to ensure that the predicted number of detections of GWs that are not lensed is invariant between the different evolutionary and mass function models that are discussed below and summarised in Table~\ref{tab:pops}.
+where $\mR_0$ is the comoving merger rate density of binary compact object mergers in the local universe (Section~\ref{sec:gw:local}), $g(z)$ and $f(m)$ are functions that describe the distribution of sources as functions of redshift and compact object mass respectively (Sections~\ref{sec:gw:evolution}~\&~\ref{sec:gw:massfn}).
+Note that $g(z)$ is normalized to ensure that $g(z=0)=1$ and $f(m)$ is normalized to integrate to unity over the mass range considered.
+We choose $\varrho$ to ensure the predicted number of GW detections that are not lensed is invariant between the population models (Table~\ref{tab:pops}).

-\subsubsection{Local comoving merger rate density}
+\subsubsection{Local comoving merger rate density, $\mR_0$}

-We adopt local comoving merger rate densities of NS-NS and BH-BH mergers based on the credible range of merger rate densities derived by \citetalias{GWTC3}, and consistent with \citet{GWTC1,GWTC2}.
-Technically, the \citetalias{GWTC3} rates were obtained assuming that the source population does not evolve with redshift, and thus are inconsistent with the broad expectation that the populations do evolve with redshift.
-However, the distinction between evolving versus non-evolving populations impacts the inferred local rate at a level sub-dominant to the other uncertainties on the local rate \citep{GWTC2}.
+We adopt local comoving merger rate densities based on the credible ranges from \citetalias{GWTC3}, and consistent with \citet{GWTC1,GWTC2}.
+Formally, these rates assume that the source population does not evolve with redshift, and thus are inconsistent with the broad expectation that the populations do evolve with redshift.
+However, the difference between local rates based on assuming evolving and non-evolving populations is small compared with other uncertainties \citep{GWTC2}.
 Moreover, $\varrho\simeq1$ for all models that we consider (Table~\ref{tab:pops}).
-Therefore, this inconsistency has negligible impact on our conclusions, and hereafter we adopt $\varrho=1$ for all models.
-The specific ranges on $\mR_0$ that we employ are $13<\mR_0<1900\,\rm Gpc^{-3}yr^{-1}$ for NS-NS mergers and $16<\mR_0<130\,\rm Gpc^{-3}yr^{-1}$ for BH-BH mergers.
+Therefore, this has negligible impact on our conclusions, and we adopt $\varrho=1$ for all models, $13<\mR_0<1900\,\rm Gpc^{-3}yr^{-1}$ for NS-NS, and $16<\mR_0<130\,\rm Gpc^{-3}yr^{-1}$ for BH-BH.

-\subsubsection{Redshift evolution}
+\subsubsection{Redshift evolution, $g(z)$}

-We adopt a functional form for $g(z)$, and parameter values, that are motivated by the empirical constraints thus far available from GW detections.
-The parameter values discussed below are all listed in Table~\ref{tab:pops}.
-We parameterize the redshift evolution function, $g(z)$, as a double power law for both NS-NS and BH-BH mergers:
+We parameterize redshift evolution as a double power law for both NS-NS and BH-BH mergers: